By John Becker

 At IMPACT, we sort these questions into topics we call The Big 5, and we believe they are universal.

-So, what do people want to know?
+So, what do your buyers want to know?

-1. Cost: First on everyone’s mind, of course, is cost.
+- Cost: First on everyone’s mind, of course, is cost.
 We are all skeptical when a website won’t tell us how much a product or service costs.
 Does “Call for price!” actually work?
 I doubt it.

 Sure, it’s hard to say exactly how much something might cost — especially something with as many variables as a construction project — but customers want to have some idea.
-Addressing cost openly and explaining what factors make that number go up and down will give customers what they’re looking for.

-2. Problems: When we make a purchase, we want to know what might go wrong.
+Addressing cost openly and explaining what factors make that number go up and down will give customers what they’re looking for. - Problems: When we make a purchase, we want to know what might go wrong.
 This is why we’re so drawn to one-star reviews.
 Feeling informed about worst-case scenarios helps us feel prepared for whatever could be thrown our way.

-3. Reviews: Connected to problems are reviews.
+- Reviews: Connected to problems are reviews.
 This could be reviews of products or reviews of entire companies.
 As a home services business, you know how important reviews are.
-According to Inc., 84% of consumers trust online reviews as much as they trust a review from a friend.

-5. Comparisons: Paint or stain?
+According to HubSpot, searches with the phrase “near me” have grown exponentially.
+Thus, you can imagine searches like “best roofer near me” and “best floor refinishers near me” being very popular. - Comparisons: Paint or stain?
 Gas or electric?
 Whirlpool or GE?
 Consumers want to put things side by side to know how they stack up.
 Covering these head-to-heads can help demonstrate your expertise and make your potential customers feel informed to make the best choice possible.

-Building an digital marketing content strategy
+Building a digital marketing content strategy

 So, there you have it.
 The Big 5 is not rocket science, but it's effective and universal.
 You can use these topics to form the basis of your entire marketing strategy.
+You can address them in writing, on TikTok, on a podcast, in a YouTube video, or in any other medium your audience uses to gather information.

 What is a content strategy?

-An digital marketing strategy keeps you on track and focused on what brings customers to your sales team.
+A digital marketing strategy keeps you on track and focused on what brings customers to your sales team.

 A good strategy includes both written and video content — and makes good use of social media platforms.
-We’ve found that video builds trust even faster than writing, but text can offer more depth and specificity.
+(We’ve found that video builds trust even faster than writing, but text can offer more depth and specificity.)

 Therefore, consider covering each of the topics in your strategy with several types of content.
 And, make your content easy to find, search, and consume.